 The J.D.
 Program's first-year curriculum provides an essential foundation for subsequent legal study.
 First-year students take three required courses in the Fall semester as well as Legal Research and Writing (202.1A).
 In the Spring semester, they take two required courses and Written & Oral Advocacy (202.1B).
 The five required courses are Civil Procedure, Contracts, Criminal Law, Property, and Torts.
 In addition, we strongly recommend that first-year students take Constitutional Law, 220.6 (4 Units), during the Spring semester of their first year.
 This course is a graduation requirement and first-year students will be given priority registration during the Spring semester.
 Also in the Spring semester, first-year students must enroll in 14-16 units and may choose other elective courses from the upper division law curriculum.
-If a student chooses not to take Constitutional Law during the spring semester of the first year, the student must take two electives.
 First year students are not permitted to earn credit in the 295-299 series of courses, which includes journal work and faculty supervised research writing and study.
 Of the courses taken in the first year, most are taught in classes of 60 to 120 students, and one is taught in a small section of 25 to 30 students.

 Required first-year J.D. courses: